top of page

 Mountains to Sea Conservation Trust

-Patricia joined the Whitebait Connection team in 2021.
-She whakapapas to Ngāpuhi and grew up on a farm near Kaikohe.
-Now based in Waipu, her lifelong interest in freshwater stems from her rural upbringing.
-She holds a Bachelor's in Environmental and Earth Science and a Master's in Environmental Science with a focus on freshwater ecology.
-Being part of the WBC team allows her to combine her passions for freshwater ecology, education, and hands-on conservation.
+Pat (Ngāpuhi) grew up on a farm near Kaikohe and joined the Whitebait Connection team in 2021.
+She holds a Master's Degree in Environmental Science with a focus on freshwater ecology.
+Being part of the Whitebait Connection team has allowed Pat to combine her passions for freshwater ecology, education, and hands-on conservation.

 Based in Northland